Simpler-Software/sharpRDFa/README.md

 ```

 ### Features
-* Support Parse from file and parse from file
+* Support Parse from url and parse from file
-* Parser out put can be save in NTriples fromat and RDF xml format
+* Parser out put can be saved in NTriples fromat and RDF xml format
-* Extensive unit tests written using NUnit test framework
+* Extensive unit tests were written using NUnit test framework

 ### Requirements
-.Net 4.0 or newer
+.Net Framework 4.0 or newer

 ### Licensing
 The sharpRDFa library and tests are licensed under the BSD-3-Clause license.